Husayn ibn Ali: Aftermath

 Seventy or seventy-two people died on Husayn's side, of whom about twenty were descendants of Abu Talib ibn Abd al-Muttalib, the father of Ali.
-This included two of Husayn's sons, six of his paternal brothers, three sons of Hasan ibn Ali, three sons of Jafar ibn Abi Talib and three sons and three grandsons of Aqil ibn Abi Talib.
+This included two of Husayn's sons, six of his paternal brothers, three sons of Hasan, three sons of Jafar ibn Abi Talib and three sons and three grandsons of Aqil ibn Abi Talib.
 Following the battle, Husayn's clothes were stripped, and his sword, shoes and baggage were taken.
 The women's jewelry and cloaks were also seized.
-Shemr wanted to kill Husayn's only surviving son Ali al-Sajjad, who had not taken part in the fighting because of illness, but was prevented by Ibn Sa'd.
+Shimr wanted to kill Husayn's only surviving son Ali al-Sajjad, who had not taken part in the fighting because of illness, but was prevented by Ibn Sa'd.
 There are reports of more than sixty wounds on Husayn's body, which was then trampled with horses as previously instructed by Ibn Ziyad.
 The bodies of Husayn's companions were decapitated.
 There were eighty-eight dead in Ibn Sa'd's army, who were buried before he left.
-After his departure, members of the Banu Asad tribe, from the nearby village of Ghadiriya, buried the headless bodies of Husayn's companions.
+After his departure, members of the Banu Asad tribe, from the nearby village of Ghadiriya, buried the headless bodies of Husayn and his companions.

+Tilework inside Mu'awin ul-Mulk Husayniyya in Kermanshah, Iran, depicting Husayn's son and the fourth Shia Imam Ali al-Sajjad, Husayn's sister Zaynab, and other prisoners being taken to Yazid's court.